Dubwise56/Dubs-Performance-Analyzer/README.md

 The graph which pops up when selecting a log displays the a realtime view of the collective time the method is taking for a given update period.
 If you are in an entry in the Tick category, this update period will be one tick, otherwise it will just be a frame.
 The graph is useful for discerning patterns in the information, which the average/max will be able to display.

-## Finding the mod a method is from by using the side panel
+## Finding a Mod a method is from
 Finding slow logs (and the associated method) is all well and good, and useful for modders, but for a user it is not something which helps.
-In the settings, if you enable the `Side Panel` setting, you will be able to open a tab which looks like
+When you select a log, a panel will pop-up which contains information about which mod the method comes from, the dll, and some extra statistics.

 ![Locate Mod](About/LocateMod.png)

 This will (if possible) show you the mod, and the assembly that the method is attributed to.
+This will not always work, mods often (annoyingly) package dependent dll's in their mods, so they don't have to have an explicit dependency on another mod.
+This will not get picked up, and ***can*** mis-attribute the 'source' of the lag.

 ---
 # Basic Troubleshooting